 I concentrate on my breathing.
 There is nothing to do in this tube.
 It feels like sensory deprivation pool in which thoughts wander and float, but instead of being surrounded by water I am encircled in a device to roll a Tesla 3 MRI around my brain and spine.
 BEEP BEEP BEEP GRRRRIIINNNNN SHEEESS VMMMM VVMMM VMMM

-My favorite part of an MRI is the end, when the whole MRI machine verbhriates with sound, vibrating my skin, my insides, the magnet taking over.
+My favorite part of an MRI is the end, when the whole MRI machine reverberates with sound, vibrating my skin, my insides, the magnet taking over.

 The sound and reverberating stops.
 Ok Elizabeth, you’ve done a really great job.
-We are going to pull you out and inject the dye.
+We are going to pull you out and inject the contrast dye.
+I wince inwardly because there are never enhancing lesions on my MRI, just my luck that they miss the action.
+Everything is calm, lesions are static.
+Not encroaching; not growing.
+Count my blessings.
 “The platform starts to move, my hands feel the gentle glide of that textured plastic beneath them, soon the world will again be around me.
 A break between the magnets.

 Abruptly the motion stops.
 Maybe they needed more images.
 I wait, awaiting the voice, my connection to the world.
 A few more moments…

 I press the tubular thing they gave me to communicate.
 What is it called?
 Brain fog is something fierce when you’re trying to describe an object your not all that familiar with.

 Thoughts flash through beneath my closed lids.
 I don’t like to open my eyes during an MRI.
 I find myself afraid I’ll develop claustrophobia.
 The only time I ever felt claustrophobic was when my boyfriend used to trap me under the covers and hold me there.
 How did I get a boyfriend that likes to tease like my older brothers?
 What would Freud have to say about that?